 • Reaction to Anesthesia: As with any surgery, there’s a slight risk of adverse reactions to anesthesia.

-• Ectopic Pregnancy: In the rare event that pregnancy does occur after getting your tubes tied, it's more likely to be ectopic (when the fertilized egg implants in the fallopian tube instead of the uterus).
+• Ectopic Pregnancy: In the rare event that pregnancy does occur after getting your tubes tied, it’s more likely to be ectopic.
 Ectopic pregnancies require immediate medical attention as they can be life-threatening if untreated.

 Understanding Post-Tubal Ligation Syndrome (PTLS)